MUDE-2025/GA1.4/02 Traffic/Report_traffic.md

 Rubric: - 4 points in total

-    2 for recognizing the differences between the observed and simulated distribution for $D§ (simulated is smoother, observed has more kinks, observed has higher mode etc.); partial points for vague or unconvincing explanations
+    2 for recognizing the differences between the observed and simulated distribution for $D$ (simulated is smoother, observed has more kinks, observed has higher mode etc.); partial points for vague or unconvincing explanations
     1 point for recognizing that there is a relationship in the observations that the simulation does not capture 1 point for making reasonable suggestions for improvements (capturing the dependency, truncating unphysical values, etc.)
     (half points for slight deviations)